Istaga/COSC3P32-GroupProject/README.txt

 Barebones MMORPG Database.
-Access front-end forms for user-friendly addition of equipment, equiping gems as well as reports on clans and all the characters with their equipment, etc.
+Microsoft Access front-end forms for user-friendly addition of equipment, equiping gems as well as reports on clans and all the characters with their equipment, etc. Postgres backend.

 SQL commands written in/compatible with postgres v8.4.